Ionian Technologies: Mission

-Ionian Technologies Inc. describes itself as a private company focused on molecular diagnostics and advanced biomedical research tools based on proprietary isothermal systems for DNA and RNA amplification and detection.
-This technology is currently focused on the development of products for the medical diagnostics, agricultural (GMO), veterinary, food hygiene and biodefense markets.
+Ionian Technologies Inc. focused on molecular diagnostics and advanced biomedical research tools based on proprietary isothermal systems for DNA and RNA amplification and detection.
+This technology focused on the development of products for the medical diagnostics, agricultural (GMO), veterinary, food hygiene and biodefense markets.

-Ionian has made significant efforts for providing rapid and economical systems for third world countries and have received funding from the Bill and Melinda Gates Foundation to achieve these goals.
+Ionian made efforts for providing rapid and economical systems for third world countries and have received funding from the Bill and Melinda Gates Foundation to achieve these goals.